8 Crucial Food Allergy Questions to Ask Preschools, Daycares & Schools

 Some things to listen for in their response are:

-How do they contain foods in all situations from prepping to snack time?
-Do they understand what cross-contact is?
+How do they manage foods in all situations, from prepping to snack time?
+Do they understand what cross-contact/contamination is?
 Will your child’s allergens be served to other kids?
 If so, how do they plan to contain the allergen to ensure your child doesn’t come into contact?

-Next, if they answer in a way that seems knowledgeable and helpful, you can get into more detail with the following questions:
+Next, if they answer in a way that seems knowledgeable and helpful, you can get into more detail.

 2. What training does the staff take about food allergies and how often?